Hoang Van Chi

 Hoàng Văn Chí (1 October 1913 – 6 July 1988) was one of the first modern Vietnamese political writers, a intellectual who was an opponent of colonialism and later of communism in Vietnam.
 He used the pen name Mạc Định.
 His book, From Colonialism to Communism, was translated into more than 15 languages.
 He was born in Thanh Hóa, French Indochina and died in Bowie, Maryland, United States.

 Life

 Early life and education

 Hoàng Văn Chí was educated according to the French system, attending the Lycée Albert Sarraut in Hanoi from 1928 to 1935.
 Then he went on to the University of Indochina, where he graduated with a bachelor's degree in Science in 1940.

-Already in 1926, at the age of 13, the young Hoàng had joined a protest demanding the end of French occupation which took place at famed nationalist Phan Chu Trinh's funeral.
+Already in 1926, at the age of 13, the young Hoàng had joined a protest demanding the end of French occupation which took place at famed nationalist Phan Châu Trinh's funeral.
 In 1940 he married Lê Hằng Phấn, daughter of the Vietnamese scholar, Sở Cuồng Lê Dư.
 He was at this time preparing to enter medical school and had acquired enough knowledge to treat his wife's tuberculosis with an advanced technique: letting the affected side of the lung rest by a controlled pneumothorax while treating it with antibiotics.